yohey516/main/SLA/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not limited to copy.